 What are the pros and cons of using the FDC process?

 The main advantage of the FDC system is a speedy resolution.
 And VSOs and the VA report that the FDC system may be leading to higher quality claims with a higher chance of approval.

 VA regional officers say the FDC involves veterans more in the process, and gives them more control over their claim.
 Using the FDC process is not intended to affect the quality of care or level of benefits received.
 It is simply a method to speed up claim review.

-Early evidence suggests use of a FDC may also reduce the appeals rate.
 The FDC also provides an option to request a reconsideration after a decision, and a chance to submit more evidence before needing to go to the appeal stage.

 There don’t appear to be active negatives reported.
 If anything bumps you out of the FDC process, your claim may just be put back in the standard processing pool.
 This could happen if, for example, your claim ends up requiring the VA’s assistance for more than just ordering federal records or medical exams; or if it’s determined more documents are needed.
 You can also drop out of the FDC process at any time and have your claim move through the standard processing procedures.

 The Fully Developed Claim process currently applies only to the initial application for VA disability benefits, or secondary and increased disability service connection claims.
 The VA is testing an expedited appeals process.

 However you apply, the VA advises that veterans use the help of an accredited Veterans Service Officer.
 Most Veterans Service Organizations have representatives who can help develop a FDC claim for free, although applicants can also seek legal advice.